Should Christians Use AI Chatbots? A Balanced Biblical Perspective

 Everything Must Be Tested Against Scripture

-"Do test the spirits to see whether they are from God, because many false prophets have gone out into the world." - 1 John 4:1
+"Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world."
+(1 John 4:1, KJV)

 Technology Is Not Morally Neutral

-There's a popular saying that "technology is just a tool,it's neutral."
-I used to believe this.
-I was wrong.
+You've heard it said that "technology is just a tool, it's neutral."
+I used to believe that.
+I don't anymore.

 The Primacy of Human Relationship